 Python HTML Parsers

 The internet is full of useful information and data.
-In 2021, an astonishing 2.5 quintillion bytes of data was created daily.
+In 2025 it's forecast that an astonishing 496 quintillion bytes of data will be created daily.
 This data can be analyzed and used to make better business decisions.
 However, most of the data is not structured and isn’t readily available for processing.
 That’s where web scraping comes in.

 Web scraping enables you to retrieve data from a web page and store it in a format useful for further processing.
 But, as you probably know, web pages are written in a markup language called HTML.
 So, in order for you to extract the data from a web page, you must first parse its HTML.
 In doing so, you transform the HTML into a tree of objects.